 The Office of Victim Assistance offers free and confidential counseling and advocacy to CU Boulder students, staff, and faculty who have experienced a traumatic or disruptive event, including experiences of bias.
 Visit their website to learn more, or call 303 492-8855 for after-hours phone support when they are closed.

-Mentoring groups help underrepresented and/or under-served INSTAAR junior scientists:
+The INSTAAR Junior Scientist Mentoring Program (JSMP) helps underrepresented and/or under-served INSTAAR junior scientists:

 - Feel welcome in our community.

-- Build confidence to be comfortable promoting themselves and their work.
+- Build confidence and skills in promoting themselves and their work.

 - Access advice, encouragement, and strategies for both professional and personal success.